DA-Zakharova/MeditationApp/README.md

 # Meditation Project 🌿

-This is a web application for meditation featuring various nature sounds such as rain, waves, and forest.
+This is a web application for meditation featuring various nature sounds such as rain, waves, and summer field.
 The project is built using HTML, CSS, and JavaScript.
 Media files are managed using Git LFS.